 What happens to a variable annuity when I die?

 Variable annuities offer a death benefit.
 If you die during the deferral period, all or some of the annuity’s value is paid directly to your beneficiaries, either in a lump sum or a series of payments over time.
-The amount is usually the greater of the annuity account value or the minimum guaranteed surrender value.
-If you die during the income phase after you annuitize the contract, your beneficiaries may receive lump-sum payments, series of payments, or nothing at all, depending on the annuitization payout structure.
+The amount usually exceeds the annuity account or minimum guaranteed surrender value.
+Suppose you die during the income phase after you annuitize the contract.
+In that case, your beneficiaries may receive lump-sum payments, a series of payments, or nothing, depending on the annuitization payout structure.

 What does a variable annuity do?